The Metasite - First Steps#

 And you can try it yourself, it works!!
 Though the white color is hardcoded, so it's not the cleanest of solutions, say, if I were to change the color for all button texts upon hover.
 These would remain white...

-The second fix is much easier: make all the links blocks.
+s.
 Done.
 It now occupies the entire cell.
 Almost, actually; there being some padding:

 If I really wanted to go deeper, I would transform the paddings done at the card level, and the padding done at the button level (see following code - automatically generated by the framework):